 8. 10K Rose Gold 0.54 Ct Green Peridot and Diamond

 Not a fan of silver or yellow gold?
 Don’t worry, we’ve picked out some rose gold rings for you to check out as well!
 Another beautiful ring by Gem Stone King, this gorgeous 10k rose gold peridot and diamond piece will leave you breathless!
 This marvelous bypass ring has a 0.5 carat natural, untreated peridot in the center, with five round cut diamonds inlaid into the bypass.

-This delicately featured piece is a perfect complement for someone who has a finer taste in their jewelry, preferring them to accent an outfit rather than be the statement of an outfit.
+This delicately featured piece is a perfect compliment for someone who has a finer taste in their jewelry, preferring them to accent an outfit rather than be the statement of an outfit.
 It’s a fine piece of jewelry, but don’t let the engagement ring part of the title scare you away – it’s affordable enough for you to purchase for yourself!
 Like the yellow gold ring above, the 10k rose gold metal is a plus for casual and everyday wear, as it’s able to withstand more knocks and bangs.
 Another benefit of 10k rose gold is that the pink tone of the ring won’t be as apparent due to the alloy composition, so if you’re hesitant about that warm hue, but want to give it a try, 10k is a great way to test the waters of rose gold.